Acting as an informal carer

 Financial support for informal care

-Informal care support includes the services provided to the care recipient, and the carer's fee, time off and informal care support services, such as meal and transport services.
+Informal care support includes the services provided to the care recipient, and the carer's fee, time off and informal care support services.

 Help for arranging informal care

 You can receive support with household duties, special aids, and meal, bathing and transport services as well as assistance for home alteration work.

 Training, leaves and coping of informal carers

-The municipality is responsible for ensuring that informal carers are able to cope and have days off and, if necessary, organising training as well as rehabilitation and health services, for instance.
+The municipality is responsible for ensuring that informal carers are able to cope and have days off and, if necessary, organising training.